The 10 cheapest cities for first-time buyers, where getting on the housing ladder can still be done for £100k

 Aberdeen tops the 10-strong ranking of the most affordable places for aspiring homeowners.
-And as you might have guessed, they're all north of the Watford Gap.
+And guess what?
+They’re all north of the Watford Gap.

 Aberdeen in Scotland has been hailed the cheapest city to get onto the housing ladder, where average asking prices for a typical first-time buyer home stand at £102,601.